ahmedwab/CANVAXHUNTING/README.md

 # CANVAXHUNTING
 Notification System for Canadian vaccines using postal code as input.
 Moreover, allowing users to find relevant vaccine posts that pertain to their own postal code.

+## Front End

+No front end design was developed.
 ## Database (SQL)

 These are the two required database tables for the notification system.